The Academic Summer team are here to help you. We aim to offer you an individual and personal service.

 In keeping with the ethos of the IB and the principles of CLIL, Academic Summer programme aims to develop your content knowledge, cognitive skills, communicative competence and cultural awareness.
 You will also be encouraged constantly to engage in culture communication with fellow members of the international Academic Summer programme community.

 Pastoral care and attention to your social and personal development is an important feature of Academic Summer.
 We are also aware that the course takes place in your school holidays and we provide the highest quality of surroundings, accommodation, leisure facilities and catering.
-This year we will be based at Sidcot School near Bristol and DLD College in London.
+This year we will be based at Sidcot School near Bristol, DLD College in London and Abbey College, Cambridge.

 My thirty years in teaching, teacher-training and academic management has involved work with UK study centres; preparing students to join academic programmes and running teacher development courses.
 I have examined for International Baccalaureate English A2, designed and run pre-IB programmes and visited international schools in many countries.